-The expected investment return rate for calculation of the present value of cash flow is that to be earned on the assets which support the policy liabilities.
-It depends on the method of valuing assets and reporting investment income, the allocation of those assets and that income among lines of business, the return on the assets at the balance sheet date, the yield on assets acquired after the balance sheet date, the capital gains and losses on assets sold after the balance sheet date, and investment expenses, and losses from default (C-1 risk).
+The expected investment return rate for calculation of the present value of cash flow is that to be earned on the assets, taking into account reinsurance recoverables, that support the insurance contract liabilities.
+It depends on the method of valuing assets and reporting investment income, the allocation of those assets and that income among lines of business, the return on the assets at the balance sheet date.

+the yield on assets acquired after the balance sheet date,

+the capital gains and losses on assets sold after the balance sheet date, and investment expenses, and losses from default (C-1 risk).